HongPhuMagic/ML-Project-3-Bitcoin/README.md

 #### Conclusion

 I have yet to reach to a conclusion due to my limited knowledge of ARIMA.
 I plan on eventually finishing this project as soon as I have gain more knowledge.
-I will also use rNN as an alternative model to predict bitcoin prices!
+I however, finished using rNN as an alternative model to predict bitcoin prices!

 #### Project Goal